n1gh7-m4y0r/bspwm-rice/README.md

  - Video chip: Intel GMA 4500MHD
  - RAM: 8GB (used to have 4, but I added 4 more)

-And on such an old man, the system just flies, animations are smooth, applications launch quickly
+And on such an old laptop, the system just flies, animations are smooth, applications launch quickly